openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/index.md

 Reasons to use the package:

-1. Install the tunneller as a systemd service.
+1. Install the tunneler as a systemd service.
-1. Create permissions and policies for the tunneller to run as a non-root user.
+1. Create permissions and policies for the tunneler to run as a non-root user.
 1. Automatically enroll the identity and clean up the enrollment token in identity directory.
-1. Automatically upgrade the tunneller when a new package is available.
+1. Automatically upgrade the tunneler when a new package is available.

 Linux DEB packages are currently available for the x86_64 and arm64 platforms and RPM packages are available for x86_64.
 ARM/v7 (32bit) binaries are available from GitHub.
 See [manual installation](#manual-installation).